 Who doesn’t want to see the Northern Lights at least once in a lifetime?
 Places like Alaska, Sweden, and Norway are among the best places in the world to catch a good view, even though a sighting isn’t always guaranteed.
 In any of these locations you will have an opportunity to have that white Christmas you’ve always wanted, tweaked to perfection (glass igloos included!).
 Korvatunturi in Finland in particular, also known as Lapland (Santa Claus Village) has long been associated as being the home of Father Christmas, or Santa Claus.
 For that reason, a Lapland Christmas vacation with kids is considered “the ultimate holiday experience”.
 From husky sledding, to reindeer sleigh rides, all the way to toboggan racing, children will surely love this icy, winter wonderland.
 If you choose this location above the other incredible locations to view the Northern Lights, you can sell it to the kids as a great opportunity to hand deliver a Christmas letter to Santa!

+Perfect for families with small children, this is the ideal Christmas vacation idea to make every child’s dream come true.
 Every child deserves to ride the Polar Express at least once; why not during your Christmas family vacation?
 Christmas magic runs as the central theme for all things Polar Express, including the holiday movie and book by the same name.
 Years after the movie was released, fans can still enjoy Polar Express at its most exhilarating, with the Polar Express trains located at more than 40 locations in the United States.
 Readings, music from the soundtrack, hot chocolate, and Santa interactions are all part of the experience.
 This one works great in combination with the number 9 on this list!